What is Hydrocele?

-The cause of Hydrocele is not known.
+The cause of hydrocele is not known.
 In adults, it can be a result of infection, inflammation, and trauma to the testicles which can result in fluid accumulation in the sac.
-In newborn babies, it is a result of the failure of the scrotal sac to close and absorb the fluid.
+Here, inflammation may be a result of infection either in the testicle or in the coiled, small tube at each testicle’s back.

 Hydroceles usually do not cause pain.
 The only indication of a hydrocele is a painless swelling of one or both testicles.
 Adult men may feel heaviness in the scrotum.
 In some cases, the swelling might be worse in the morning than in the evening.